axel-springer-kugawana/iwb_serenity/docs/css/components/index.md

 # Components

-Components are stand alone reusable element that you can use anywhere in your project.
+Components are standalone reusable elements that you can use anywhere in your project.

-It include:
+It includes:

 * [Buttons](/css/components/buttons.html)
 * [Typography](/css/components/forms.html)